MonashDataFluency/r-rep-res/02-markdown.md

 # Vanilla Markdown

-The original (vanilla) version of Markdown invented by [John Gruber](https://en.wikipedia.org/wiki/Markdown) defines a handful of tags, discussed shortly.
-[Rmarkdown](https://rmarkdown.rstudio.com/) isn't the only flavour, [CommonMark](http://commonmark.org/) that tries to unify all the different flavours and [GitHub Flavored Markdown (GFM)](https://guides.github.com/features/mastering-markdown/) which mainly enhances content appears on github site all via pandoc in one way or another.
+The original (vanilla) version of Markdown invented by [John Gruber](https://en.wikipedia.org/wiki/Markdown) defines a handful of tags, [discussed next](#vanilla-tags).
+Markdown is relativelly small and simple language for writing plain text documents that are easy-to-write and easy-to-read, but it is greatly enhanced and extended by pandoc tool.

 ## Vanilla tags

+Let's open our first Markdown file.

 ```
 File